Breadcrumbs

 completionCallbackURL

 A URL to which the client navigates when the user has completed the process.
-The user has no choice as to whether to remain in the document or download the document once the process is complete.
+The user has no choice as to whether to remain in the document after completing the process or to download the document.

 A URL as a string